three persons sitting on chair beside table

 While freelancing offers flexibility, it comes with certain responsibilities and drawbacks.
 One of these is the obligation to report income and pay taxes as a self-employed individual.
 Additionally, freelancers miss out on employee rights and benefits such as minimum wage, paid holiday, maternity / paternity leave, sick pay, and pension contributions.

-Let’s take a closer look at these risks:
+Let’s take a closer look at these risks.

 Getting tax and national insurance payments right can be time-consuming